jakobnissen/jakobnissen.github.io/posts/mojo.md

 Because they're not programming language nerds like me, they will use the tools that are at hand, without caring about their technical merit.
 If more money is spent on sanding the edges off a technically worse solution, then they will stick with it until the end of time, and not demand something better.

 Does Mojo bring real value to the Python ecosystem?
 To me it's still too early to tell.
-I'm glad someone of the caliber of Chris Lattner is working on breaking the two-language barrier, but I wished he had joined forces with those who have been solving the problem the last decade in Julia-land.
+I'm glad someone of the calibre of Chris Lattner is working on breaking the two-language barrier, but I wished he had joined forces with those who have been solving the problem the last decade in Julia-land.

 [^1]: I've looked at commit 42ba5bc.
 The repository has been updated since, so the code listed in this blog post might be out of date by the time you read this.
 [^2]: I've found that when you mention that DNA is the basis of heritability, people will appear from thin air and argue about epigenetics.
 But I believe epigenetics is a rounding error compared to the DNA sequence when we talk about heritability and the medium of evolution.
 I don't doubt that e.g. chromatin accessibility is an important parameter in cells, but let's not conflate the biological state of a cell with a _heiritable signal_ which is stable enough to be acted on over evolutionary time.
 [^3]: Some programmers wonder why DNA is usually saved encoded in plaintext.
 Isn't that inefficient, considering the cost of storage for terabyte-sized DNA datasets?
 Nope.
 It's usually stored gzip-compressed at decompressed on the fly when used.
 DNA compresses well, and the plaintext format allows extra metadata to be written directly into the file, as well as being much easier to parse.
+There are some more efficient formats, like CRAM, which are used in some large-scale projects, but in my subfield of microbial metagenomics, I can't recall ever having worked with a CRAM file.
 [^4]: Only partially the reason - Needletail has two more reasons it's faster.
 First, Rust's `memchr` crate used by Needletail is much more optimised than Julia's Automa.jl used by FASTX.jl, and Automa.jl probably can't be optimised to the same level because Julia doesn't support platform-specific SIMD code yet.
 Second, Rust's borrowchecker makes it safe for Needletail to return a view into the active file buffer.
 This would be totally reckless in Julia, so we need to copy the bytes out to a separate buffer first (we actually need to do _two copies_ of each byte, since Julia's IO is buffered by default, using an inaccessible buffer).